 Then, you need to start training these movements more frequently.
 Remember, frequency is key in getting stronger.
 Want to improve your squat?
 Then you’re going to need to squat 2-3 times per week.
 Just training one muscle group per session, per week is very 1992.
 Things have progressed since then and people are getting stronger and stronger, so make sure you don’t get left behind."

 If, like us, this has got you even more motivated to smash that PB then why not visit Adam Parr’s Instagram for more of his tips and advice.
 You can also head over to our blog where you’ll find even more training info; Want something to train towards?
 Find out which runs we recommend you sign up for this year.
-Or if you’re looking to burn fat fast, read our top 5 fat burning exercises and get ready to feel the burn!
+Or if you’re looking to lose body fat fast, read our top 5 fat burning exercises and get ready to feel the burn!